 In this article, you learnt about Federated Query Redshift and conducted Federated Queries across Amazon Redshift, MySQL, and PostgreSQL.
 Now, you can start running your Federated Query Redshift with ease.
 Contact the AWS Redshift console for more information, and contact our support team if you encounter any problems during this process.

-Amazon Redshift stores data from multiple sources and every source follows a different schema.
+Amazon Redshift stores data from multiple sources, and every source follows a different schema.
 Instead of manually writing scripts for every source to perform the ETL (Extract Transform Load) process, one can automate the whole process.
 Hevo Data is a No-code Data pipeline solution that can help you transfer data from 100+ sources to Amazon Redshift or other Data Warehouse of your choice.
-Its fault-tolerant and user-friendly architecture fully automates the process of loading and transforming data to destination without writing a single line of code.
+Sign up for Hevo’s 14-day free trial and experience seamless data migration.

 Isola Saheed Ganiyu